A Short History of The Merrill Lynch Principles

 - Responsible Citizenship

 The official statement and exposition of the Principles evolved somewhat over time.
-The summaries appearing below (and in more detailed fashions behind the links above) are drawn from a 2002 release, back when Merrill Lynch was still an independent firm.
+The summaries appearing below are drawn from a 2002 release, back when Merrill Lynch was still an independent firm.

-Bank of America Core Values: In 2010, Bank of America began supplanting the Merrill Lynch Core Principles with its own set of Core Values.
-These are:
+In 2010, Bank of America began supplanting the Merrill Lynch Core Principles with its own set of Core Values, which are:

 - Trusting and Teamwork